Azure/BatchSparkScoringPredictiveMaintenance/README.md

 `databricks configure --token`

-This will prompt you for your Azure Databricks hostname (copy this from the browser address bar), and then the [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).
+This will prompt you for your Azure Databricks hostname, which is the url portion of the web address from your browser.
+In eastus region, it will be `https://eastus.azuredatabricks.net/`.
+You will not use the POST arguments for the hostname (everything including and following the '?' character).

+ You will also need an [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management)

-Once complete, the CLI will always connect to this Databricks instance.
+This operation will connect the CLI to this Databricks instance for all commands that follow.

 ## Import Notebooks

-We now need to copy the scenario notebooks to the Databricks instance.
+We next copy the scenario notebooks to the Databricks instance.
 We can do this with a single CLI command.

 `databricks workspace import_dir [OPTIONS] SOURCE_PATH TARGET_PATH`